denis-le/roman-python/README.md

 The goal of this kata is to practice setting up a continuous integration / continuous delivery system.

-We start with my solution to the Roman Numerals kata (also known as theh Reverse Roman Numerals kata).
+We start with my solution to the Roman Numerals kata (also known as the Reverse Roman Numerals kata).
 We've added on a simple web UI.

 You will take this simple web app and set up a continuous delivery pipeline to run it in "production."